Manifold Gaussian Variational Bayes on the Precision Matrix: Manifold Gaussian variational Bayes on the precision matrix

-Consider a variational Gaussian distribution $\ql$ with mean $\mu$ and positive-definite covariance matrix\footnote{This is the general case of practical relevance in applications, ruling out singular Gaussian distributions.
-For such peculiar distributions, $\S$ is singular, $\iS$ does not exist, and neither does the density.
-Though this might be theoretically interesting to develop, the discussion is here out of scope.
-Assuming $\S$ to be positive-definite is not a restrictive and aligned with \citep{tran_variational_2021}} $\S$.
-Be $\lam_1 = \iS\mu$ and $\lam_2 = -\frac{1}{2}\iS$ its natural parameters and define $\lam = \br{\lam_1,\vec\br{\lam_2}}$.
-The corresponding mean or expectation parameters $m = \br{m_1,\vec\br{m_2}}$ are given by $m_1 = \Eql\sbr{\th} = \mu$ and $m_2 = \Eql\sbr{\th \th^\top} = \mu \mu^\top+ \S$.
-When required, in place of the somewhat vague notation $\LB$ whose precise meaning is to be inferred from the context, we shall use $\LB\br{m}$ to explicitly denote the lower bound expressed in terms of the expectation parameter $m$, opposed to $\LBl$ expressed in terms of $\lam$.
+Consider a variational Gaussian distribution with mean $\bmu$ and positive-definite covariance matrix\footnote{ This is the case of practical relevance, ruling out singular Gaussian distributions for which the discussion is here out of scope.
+Positive-definiteness is not restrictive and aligned with \citep{tran_variational_2021}.} $\S$.
+The corresponding precision matrix $\iS$ is thus well-identified, and the following proposition establishes a central relationship in this regard.